 Experiment 1: Fragments = Sentences

-In this experiment, we use the BOW tokens plus the fragments extracted using the prototype implementation of the fragment annotator (SentenceAsFragmentAnnotator) as “terms” and the TIE EDA provided in the EOP for building the graph.
+In this experiment, we use the BOW tokens plus the fragments extracted using the prototype implementation of the fragment annotator (SentenceAsFragmentAnnotator) as “terms”.
+We use the TIE EDA provided in the EOP for building the graph.
 Fragments appearing in the same equivalence class in the graph (i.e., fragments considered equivalent) are treated as a single term, i.e., TF-IDF scores are computed at the level of equivalence classes.
+For the experiments we used the TIE configuration that produced the best results on the OMQ dataset in our EDA configuration evaluation.
+The used confidence threshold was 0.8, which turned out to produce the most meaningful results.